acharya-aayush/TypeSmash/README.md

 - Grok AI for researching assets and helping with resources
 - GPT for basic ideas and starting concepts
 - Me for having the idea and gluing everything together
-- Chips and frooties for keeping my sugar frenzy in line while directing the AI overlords
+- Aarjan for suggesting I build a typing test in the first place
 - Anthropic, OpenAI and xAI for making cool AI tools
 - You for actually reading this far